-In 1998 Monika Gaggia started her teaching activity at the Musikschulen in Bad Reichenhall and Mühldorf am Inn; since 2009 she is also teacher at the Max-Keller-Berufsfachschule für Musik in Altötting.
-Since 1999 she is involved with the projects of the „Inn-Salzach-Euregio-Jugendorchesters“ as lecturer and teacher, promoting young musicians in Germany and Austria.
+In 1998 Monika Gaggia started her teaching activity at the Musikschulen in Bad Reichenhall and Mühldorf am Inn; since 2009 she is also teacher at the Max-Keller-Berufsfachschule für Musik in Altötting and she gives cello lessons at the Sing- und Musikschule Emertsham.
+Since 20 years she is involved with projects of the Inn-Salzach-Euregio-Jugendorchester as lecturer and teacher, promoting young musicians in Germany and Austria.

 The main focus of her musical activity is and has always been the chamber music: e.g. with the pianists José-Daniel Martinez, Kristian Aleksic and Isabel von Jakubowski.
 In the field of contemporary music there is a close collaboration with Prof. Reinhard Febel and the Mozarteum Salzburg.
 With the Salonmusik Saitensprünge and the Quartetto con moto she dedicates herself to the genre of the somewhat forgotten Kaffeehausmusik.

 Monika Gaggia is playing with many different project orchestras; 2015 she worked for one year as a coord. solo cello at the Bad Reichenhaller Philharmonie.
 Her latest project in 2018/19 was called Musik and Medizin with Duo Cremona (Prof. Dr. med.
 Sebastian Kerber violin/cello) and focused on the overlap of music and medicine.

 Through years of teaching Monika Gaggia gained intense experiences with e.g. sudden hearing loss, musical education of seniors, stroke patients, myatrophy, dyslexia, lefthandedness, burn-out and depression.